About Silves Cathedral

 Silves Cathedral (Se Catedral de Silves) was founded under the rule of Afonso III.
 Although Silves had been a bishopric since 1189, following the Christian conquest from the Moors, Silves Cathedral was only built in the thirteenth century.

 Over the next few centuries, Silves Cathedral would become the seat of 26 bishops before losing its status of bishopric to Faro in the sixteenth century.

-Today, this mostly gothic building, with its range of other architectural influences is open to the public.
+Today the Cathedral is open to the public.
 Visitors to Silves Cathedral can see the tombs of several regional figures, including the medieval administrators of Silves.